 We’ve found that Illusion is a terrific boat to race shorthanded, mostly because the Cal 40 has such “nice manners”.
 It steers terrifically under autopilot.
 That results in part from the fact that the Cal 40 doesn’t have a wide stern, and so doesn’t try to turn whenever it heels or rolls.
 Of course Cal40’s are legendary in their ability to carry sail downwind, as seen in the photos below.
 In all of our Hawaii Races, shorthanded or crewed, we’ve never had to douse the kite for control, and the autopilot could steer at any time with the kite up.

 In 2014 we finally decided to give cruising a try and sailed Illusion to Mexico.
-We’ve been cruising Illusion in the Sea of Cortez and on the Gold Coast of mainland Mexico for the last two years.
+We spent two years cruising Illusion in the Sea of Cortez and on the Gold Coast of mainland Mexico.
+Another year was spent cruising Central America to Panama.
+Yet another year in the Western Caribbean including stops in Boco del Toro, the San Blas Islands, Providencia, Grand Cayman, Cuba and finally Key West.
+We’re on our way to New England to resume old habits and race in the 2020 Newport Bermuda Race.
 Sally and I were not sure that we’d enjoy cruising but we’ve had a terrific time.
 Part of the reason is that cruising is stress-free in a boat that we’ve raced so much doublehanded.
-The cruising community in Mexico thinks that we’re nuts the way we wait for high winds to set the kite and go downwind, and are willing to sail upwind in breeze.
+The cruising community that we’ve run across thinks that we’re nuts because we’re delighted to sail in lots of breeze, even upwind.

 Below are posts describing various upgrades we’ve made to Illusion.
 But first some photos…